 - Manufacturing & assembly costs.
-This category is a very high precision and high quality area, which require a significant amount of highly qualified & trained personnel.
-Manufacturing processes and practices could be compared to those of space industry and requires a very detailed QA/QC process to ensure tools reliability.
+This category is a very high precision and high-quality area, which require a significant amount of highly qualified & trained personnel.
+Manufacturing processes and practices could be compared to those of space industry and require a very detailed QA/QC process to ensure tools reliability.

 - Research & development costs.
 Manufacturers and service companies spend a significant amount of capital on R&D to be competitive and meet the challenges of the industry.
 Time-to-market becomes very critical for service companies and pay-back period of R&D costs is usually heavily accelerated at the early product stages, i.e. when introduced and during the growth stage.